enricocavalli/enricocavalli.github.io/content/writeups/VulnLab/VulnLab writeup.md

 File doesn't exist
 ```

-We keep this info in mind for the moment.
-The second thing that stands out are request to an `/analytics` endpoint:
+We keep this information in mind for the moment: it will be useful later.
+The second thing that stands out are requests to an `/analytics` endpoint:

 ```
 GET /analytics?page=/news/1 HTTP/1.1
 ```

-It's easy to see that /analytics endpoint is vulnerable to SQL injection and to dump the db where we find a users table:
+It's easy to see that `/analytics`  is vulnerable to SQL injection so we can dump the db where we find a users table:

 ```
 Database: vulnlab